rohan-shan-tze/hacker-hangar/_posts/2025-06-16-aic-and-security.md

 Sender has a private and public key pair.
 The private key is known only to the sender, but the public key can be known by anyone.
 This public-private key method of encryption is ubiquitous and involves a smart mathematical trick that we will not get into now.

-Sender uses known hashing algorithm to produce a hash from the message, then uses private key to encrypt the hash.
+Sender uses known hashing algorithm to produce a hash from the message, then uses their private key to encrypt the hash.
 This is the digital signature.

-Then sender sends the plain-text message and the digital signature to the recipient.
+Then, the sender sends the plain-text message and the digital signature to the recipient.

 Recipient decrypts the signature using the sender's public key.
 This produces the hash.

-We then apply the same hashing algorithm as the sender used, to the plain-text message to again produce the hash.
+We then apply the same hashing algorithm as the sender used to the plain-text message to again produce the hash.

 If the two hashes the recipient generated are equal to one another, then we know we have the uncompromised message from the intended sender.